Obtanix – The Definition of the Pyramid Scheme

 Question Marks and Red Flags

-The way the homepage tries to make us think that Sir Richard Branson and Bill Gates are invested in the scheme, is frankly quite pathetic.
+The way the homepage tries to make us think that Sir Richard Branson and Bill Gates are invested in the scheme is frankly quite pathetic.

 Another red flag is raised by the ticker used to showcase the newly signed-up investors.
 According to it, only people from India register with the Ponzi scheme.

-Again: the only conceivable source of revenue the operation currently has, which can actually be backed up with proof, is the income stream resulting from investor contributions.
+Again, the only conceivable source of revenue the operation currently has, which can actually be backed up with proof, is the income stream resulting from investor contributions.
 This also explains why the sale of these membership packages seems to be the primary concern of the operation.

-Support
+Obtanix Support

-The company allegedly behind the Obtanix project is Obtanix Holdings ApS, based at Lyngbyvej 13, 2100 Copenhagen, Denmark.
+The company allegedly behind the project is Obtanix Holdings ApS, based at Lyngbyvej 13, 2100 Copenhagen, Denmark.
 The contact email is info@obtanix.com.
 There’s an email form available for contact purposes too.

 Obtanix Review Conclusion

 Obtanix is a rather obvious Ponzi scheme, which is looking to repeat the success of other similar schemes, such as Bitconnect.
-Its execution is way too sloppy though, so not many people are likely to fall for the pitch.
-Xenos is probably intended to be another pump and dump vehicle, but the way things are looking right now, it may never get there.
+Its execution is way too sloppy, though, so not many people are likely to fall for the pitch.
+Xenos is probably intended to be another pump-and-dump vehicle, but the way things are looking right now, it may never get there.

 Review Verdict: Obtanix is a SCAM!